petergoes/petergoes.nl/content/blog/binding-behaviour-to-html-with-web-components-as-progressive-enhancement.md

 ---
 layout: blog
-  permalink: false
+permalink: '"{{ page.filePathStem }}/index.html"'
 title: Binding behaviour to HTML with Web Components as Progressive Enhancement
 description: An enhancement on the enhancer / handler pattern for JavaScript
 tags:
   - blog
   - webcomponents
 date: 2021-04-28T17:48:36.052Z
-  tweet-url: ""
+tweet-url: " "
 ---
 For a couple of years now, I have been working with front-end frameworks almost exclusively.
 At [De Voorhoede](https://www.voorhoede.nl), we adopted the componentised way of working early on.
 We moved from binding JavaScript to the DOM via `data-*` attributes on to using Angular.JS and from there to React and Vue.